techmyth/techmyth.github.io/content/posts/vmware-vshd.en.md

 ![Text](/img/2021-07-25_11-54_1.webp)

-Select the “Compute Cluster” and press “NEXT”.
+Select the `Compute Cluster` and press `NEXT`.

 ![Text](/img/2021-07-25_11-55.webp)

-Confirm the information and press “NEXT”.
+Confirm the information and press `NEXT`.

 ![Text](/img/2021-07-25_11-57.webp)

-Accept the Licensing Agreement and press “NEXT”.
+Accept the Licensing Agreement and press `NEXT`.

 ![Text](/img/2021-07-25_11-57_1.webp)

-Select the storage location where the VM will be created and press “NEXT”.
+Select the storage location where the VM will be created and press `NEXT`.

 ![Text](/img/2021-07-25_11-57_2.webp)

-Select the network to be used by the VM and press “NEXT”.
+Select the network to be used by the VM and press `NEXT`.

 ![Text](/img/2021-07-25_11-59.webp)